 Nurses who have completed an OET examination must provide a certificate that confirms:

-at least a B grade in listening and reading, and
+at least a B grade in listening, reading, speaking and

 We will only accept results from OET tests taken from and after February 2016.